'Connection is why we're here; it is what gives purpose and meaning to our lives' - Brené Brown

-Each person's experience is different, but generally, you might seek counselling when there is something in your life you want to change, or if you need to explore your thoughts and feelings in more depth.
+Each person's experience is different, but generally, you might seek therapy when there is something in your life you want to change and you need to explore your thoughts and feelings in more depth.

 We might need to work together for a relatively brief period - e.g. 6, 12 or 18 weeks (short term counselling); however, as the sessions progress we could find that much more needs to be looked at.
 In which case we might work for a year, two years or even longer than that (psychotherapy).

 My role is not necessarily to tell you what to do; instead, I can encourage you to talk through the problem and - looking at it from multiple perspectives - we might uncover the root causes and find solutions that are specific to you.

 How can Counselling or Psychotherapy Help?

-It might be important for you to speak in a safe, confidential environment and as a counsellor, I can offer you the freedom to explore what you need, support you to find your own understanding of your problems and offer tools to help you work through them on your own.
+It can be important for you to speak in a safe, confidential environment and I can offer you the freedom to explore what you need, support you to find your own understanding of your problems and offer tools to help you work through them on your own.

-Counselling is a journey that can take time and consistency for it to be effective, as a result, the clients with whom I work, choose to have regular sessions.
-Eventually, you can find that the process will help you understand yourself better and the way you think, giving a clearer insight into your difficulties.
+This is a journey that takes time and consistency for it to be effective, as a result, the clients with whom I work, choose to have regular, weekly sessions.
+Eventually, you can find that the process allows for increased self-understanding.

-The work that we might potentially do together could also help you to appreciate another person's point of view more fully, enabling you to see how you interpret the words or actions of others.
+The work could also help you to appreciate another person's point of view more fully, enabling greater clarity around how you interpret words or actions of others.